 Ephrata is a somewhat small borough located in the state of Pennsylvania.
 With a population of 13,885 people and seven constituent neighborhoods, Ephrata is the 76th largest community in Pennsylvania.

-Ephrata is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs, Ephrata isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Ephrata are a mix of both white- and blue-collar jobs.
 Overall, Ephrata is a borough of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Ephrata who work in office and administrative support (16.80%), sales jobs (9.61%), and food service (8.46%).

-In terms of college education, Ephrata is nearly on par with the US average for all cities of 21.84%: 20.90% of adults 25 and older in Ephrata have a bachelor's degree or advanced degree.
+The education level of Ephrata citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.90% of adults 25 and older in Ephrata have a college degree.